olaniyan4m/Thenga-Project/REAL_APP_SOLUTION.md

 1. **Keep your web app running** on port 3004
 2. **Update the mobile app** to load your real app
-3. **Test your actual Pezela app** on mobile
+3. **Test your actual Thenga app** on mobile
 4. **Get all the business features** you built

-**Your real Pezela app is much better than the demo - let's get it running on mobile!** 🚀
+**Your real Thenga app is much better than the demo - let's get it running on mobile!** 🚀